 This was the first realization for me that food is a life-long learning journey.
 In this particular instance it was in the literal sense, and later it would be in a more philosophical sense, but nonetheless it has been a never-ending learning experience for me.

-From the original Ivory Road, all the way around the globe, and here to my new home in Asheville, I aim to bring everything I’ve learned about food to the table.
+From the original Ivory Road, all the way around the globe, to my home in Asheville, I aim to bring everything I’ve learned about food to the table.

 A capsicum, for the record, is what Australians call a green bell pepper.